fortitudo-tech/entropy-pooling/README.md

 with a more permissive BSD 3-Clause license.

 This package contains only one function called ep and has minimal dependencies with just scipy.
-See [this example](https://github.com/fortitudo-tech/entropy-pooling/blob/main/example/EntropyPooling.ipynb) for how you can import and use the ep function.
+See [the examples](https://github.com/fortitudo-tech/entropy-pooling/tree/main/examples) for how you can import and use the ep function.

-You can explore the example without local installations using [Binder](https://mybinder.org/v2/gh/fortitudo-tech/entropy-pooling/HEAD?labpath=examples).
+You can explore the examples without local installations using [Binder](https://mybinder.org/v2/gh/fortitudo-tech/entropy-pooling/HEAD?labpath=examples).

 Installation instructions